Neon Underglow Laws

 Do neon underglow laws include neon hubcaps or wheel covers?

 State laws affect all after market lighting installed on your car, including but not limited to lighting installed on hubcaps and wheel covers.
-However keep in mind when determining whether underglow is legal or illegal we assume you’re only illuminating the ground under your vehicle.
+However keep in mind that when determining whether underglow is legal or illegal we assume you’re only illuminating the ground under your vehicle.
 Lights on other parts of your car (tires, wheel, fenders, etc.) are not included in our conclusions and categorization, so refer to state laws for more information.

 Is bicycle or motorcycle underglow legal?